 Understanding the types of UNH programs will help you to narrow your search by making sure the type of program you choose is important to your experience.

-NOTE: please read the UNH announcement regarding J-term and Spring 2021.
+NOTE: please read the UNH announcement regarding Summer and Fall 2021.

 Study Abroad Program Types

 - Developed by UNH faculty; administered by a UNH department

 - Enroll UNH students, although some accept non-UNH students

 - Courses aligned with UNH curricula, making it easy to fulfill requirements

 - Pay UNH tuition, program fees and some UNH fees.

 - Trade places with a student attending a select university abroad